The Atheist Bible, CC-BY Fabian M. Suchanek

 The Candid Atheist

-A variant of this scheme concerns dangerous goods and substances.
-Technically, everyone can own a gun in a liberal moral framework, as long as they do not use it to injure people.
-However, it is obvious to most Humanists that guns bear so much risk that it is safer for everyone to restrict or outright prohibit their ownership9.
-A similar observation holds for drugs such as Cocaine or Heroin.
-Technically, everyone can get high as much as they want in the liberal moral framework.
-However, this freedom comes at a price: first, to the individual, who will suffer a degradation of their health, a loss of life quality, and an addiction.
-Second, for the society, which has then to take care of people such afflicted.
-The same holds true, to a lesser degree, for cigarettes, alcohol, and sugar drinks.
-Here, likewise, Humanist moral frameworks can deviate from a strictly liberal moral framework, by recognizing that there are some goods and substances whose use is harmful (to the individual and, by extension, to society), and that such items have to be prohibited or restricted for the benefit of all.
+A variant of this principle concerns dangerous goods and substances.
+Technically, everyone is entitled to own a gun in a society governed by a liberal moral framework as long as they do not use it to injure others.
+However, it is obvious to most Humanists that guns bear so much risk that it is safer for everyone to restrict or outright prohibit their ownership59.
+A similar observation holds for drugs like Cocaine or Heroin.
+Technically, within a liberal moral framework, everyone has the right to get high as often as they want.
+However, this freedom comes at a price: first, to the individual, who will likely suffer addiction and a degradation of their health and quality of life; and second, for the society, which has then to take care of people so afflicted.
+The same holds true, to a lesser degree, for other addictive substances such as cigarettes, alcohol, and sugary drinks.
+Here, likewise, Humanist moral frameworks can deviate from a strictly liberal moral framework by recognizing that there are some goods and substances whose use is harmful (to the individual and, by extension, the society), and that such goods must be restricted for the benefit of all60.

 Even a free person has duties to others.